 The Arc'teryx Delta LT is what you reach for when you want a midlayer that disappears under a shell jacket without creating bulk, restricting arm movement, or catching on the shell's interior lining.
 The Polartec Classic 100 fleece is a trimmer-feeling fabric than heavier Polartec 200 or 300 options, providing enough warmth for shoulder-season hiking while remaining slim enough to layer under even close-fitting hardshell jackets.
 This is a dedicated midlayer rather than a standalone piece, and it excels in that specific role.

-At 8 ounces, the Delta LT is the lightest jacket in our test group, achieved through the lighter fleece weight and Arc'teryx's careful pattern efficiency.
+At 8 ounces, the Delta LT is the lightest jacket in this lineup, achieved through the lighter fleece weight and Arc'teryx's careful pattern efficiency.
 The trim fit maximizes thermal performance per ounce by keeping the fabric close to your body.
 If you prefer a roomier cut or plan to wear the Delta LT over a thick base layer, sizing up is recommended.
 The slim fit works best with lightweight base layers and is the intended configuration for the jacket's target use case.

 Three pockets — two hand pockets and one chest pocket — cover storage needs for a midlayer that lives under a shell.
 The chest pocket doubles as a stuff sack, allowing the jacket to pack down to about the size of a softball.
 This packability makes the Delta LT an excellent emergency warmth layer for shoulder-season day hikes where you hope not to need it but want it available if conditions change.
 The zipper hardware is Arc'teryx's quality standard, operating smoothly through thousands of cycles without stiffening.